 FLY OF THE WEEK

-This is the sixth fly of the 2014 fishing season.
-We now have an Adult Black Stone.
+This is the seventh fly of the 2014 fishing season.
+We now have our AP (all-purpose) Emerger

 All species specific flies are tied in the shop.
 This assures accurate color and silhouette.
 Let us assure you that we actually tie our own flies and are busy doing it 12 months a year, 7 days a week.
 We are an anomoly-we still do it the old fashioned way to make sure you get the best possible fly for your money and one that actually works.
 We are fly tyers!